McLouth Steel: Detroit complex

-Trenton Complex
+Trenton complex

 In 1948, McLouth Steel started its $100 million expansion program by purchasing riverfront property in Trenton, Michigan, with General Motors providing a $25 million loan.
 Purchasing war surplus equipment from a Chicago mill (at bargain prices), the first major construction program started soon afterward.
-The site was laid out and four sixty ton electric arc furnaces were installed.
+The site was laid out and four 60-ton electric arc furnaces were installed.
 Soaking pits, a blooming mill, a Steckel mill, a down-coiler and finishing equipment were installed.
 The first ingots were poured in 1949, and McLouth was soon established as a growing factor in the marketplace.

-A few years later, in 1954, the Trenton plant was dedicated and McLouth Steel became able to produce iron as an integrated steel mill.
+A few years later, in 1954, the Trenton plant was formally dedicated and McLouth Steel gained the ability to produce iron as an integrated steel mill.
 Number One blast furnace was constructed with a capacity of 1250 tons a day.
 The three original 60-ton basic oxygen furnace (BOF) vessels were installed and McLouth became the first plant in the United States to make steel via the basic oxygen process.
 Adding to the melt shop were two 200-ton electric arc furnaces.
 The reversing Steckel mill was replaced by a six stand continuous 60 in hot strip rolling mill and a roughing stand was added to complement the blooming mill.
 More soaking pits were installed as well as a plant to supply the BOP with oxygen.
 Two pickle lines were added along with the slitters.

 1958 saw another major expansion of the plant.
 A new blast furnace was constructed (Number 2), two 110-ton BOP vessels, and the related support equipment for the BOP and blast furnaces also had their capacity increased.
 Gas cleaning systems were installed for the melt shop.
 Two Rust slab reheat furnaces were installed to handle stainless steel, as well as the massive grinder and slab unpilers.
 The grinders, unpilers, and the pusher/bumper units for the two furnaces were supplied by Composite Forgings, Inc.